underdarknl/uweb3/README.md

 Base = declarative_base()

-#Notice how we load in the alchemy_model.Record class to gain access to all sorts of functionality
+#Notice how we load in the uweb3.model.AlchemyRecord class to gain access to all sorts of functionality
-class User(alchemy_model.Record, Base):
+class User(uweb3.model.AlchemyRecord, Base):
   __tablename__ = 'users'

   id = Column(Integer, primary_key=True)